-In January 1908, Santander Council agreed to donate the Magdalena Peninsula to H.M.
-King Alfonso XIII and to build a Royal Palace by popular consent.
+In January 1908, Santander City Council agreed to donate La Magdalena peninsula to his majesty King Alfonso XIII to build a publicly funded Royal Palace.

-The Council organised a contest to choose the architectural project for the building.
-The Santander architects Gonzalo Bringas and Javier Gonzalez Riancho were the successful candidates.
-On 4th August 1913, the King and Queen took possession of the Palace, furnished and decorated under supervision by Queen Victoria Eugenia.
+The council organised a competition to select the architectural design for the building, which was won by local architects Gonzalo Bringas and Javier González Riancho.
+The monarchs took possession of the palace on 4th August 1913, having been furnished and decorated under the supervision of Queen Victoria Eugenia.

-The Palace was the royal summer residence for 17 years.
-After the Second Republic was declared in April 1931, the Palace was closed.
-The following year, the Government approved the decree proposed by Fernando de los Rios, the Minister for Public Instruction, by which the Santander International Summer University was created.
-The courses would take place in the Magdalena Palace and the historian and linguist Ramon Menendez Pidal was appointed Rector.
-The same decree appointed Pedro Salinas, poet and professor, as General Secretary.
-Salinas was the true inspiration behind this new and singular university institution.
+The palace was the summer residence of the monarchy for 17 years.
+After the 2nd Republic was proclaimed in April 1931, the palace was closed.
+In the following year, the government approved a proposal by the Minister for Public Education, Fernando de los Ríos, and decreed the foundation of the Santander International Summer University.
+The courses would be based in La Magdalena Palace, with historian and philologist Ramón Menéndez Pidal being appointed vice-chancellor.
+The same decree appointed poet and lecturer Pedro Salinas as secretary general, who was the true inspiration behind this new unique university institution.

 1945 - 1974

-The International University’s activities were interrupted by the Civil War, but in the summer of 1938 the Ministry for National Education entrusted the Menendez Pelayo Society with the organisation of language and literature courses for foreign students.
-In November 1945, at the instigation of the Minister for National Education, Jose Ibanez Martin, the Government approved a decree which created the Menendez Pelayo International University, with headquarters in the former San Rafael Hospital.
-The new institution began its teaching in 1947, mainly in the Monte Corban Seminary, but also in other educational centres around the city.
+The International University’s activities were suspended due to the Spanish Civil War.
+In the summer of 1938, the Ministry of National Education commissioned the Menéndez Pelayo Society to organise language and literature courses for foreigners.
+At the behest of the Minister of National Education, José Ibáñez Martín, the government passed a degree in 1945 creating the Universidad Internacional Menéndez Pelayo in Santander, based at the former San Rafael Hospital.
+The new institution started its activities in 1947, mainly at the Monte Corbán diocesan seminary, as well as other education centres in the city.

-Its first rector was Ciriaco Perez Bustamante, who maintained the University's three main academic activities: the courses on contemporary problems and humanities; language and literature for foreigners; and the medical science courses at the Valdecilla House for Health.
+The first vice-chancellor was Ciriaco Pérez Bustamante, who continued the three principal academic activities of the university: courses on contemporary issues and the humanities, language and literature courses for foreigners, and medical courses at the Valdecilla Health Institute.

 1983 –The Present

-The University has incorporated new types of courses and activities into its academic programme during this period:
+The university’s academic programme incorporated new types of courses and activities during this period:

-- the "Rector Jorda" Sea Class, in collaboration with Cantabria University and the Santander Port Authority, located in the Magdalena Lighthouse and later transformed into the CITAP (International Centre for Port Technology and Administration);
+- The ‘Rector Jordá’ Marine Course, in collaboration with the University of Cantabria and the Santander Port Authority, located at La Magdalena lighthouse and later transformed into the CITAP (International Centre for Port Technology and Administration)

-Two new activities have been particularly active over the last decade: the language courses (Spanish as a Foreign Language and Immersion in English) and a growing catalogue of our own and official postgraduate courses, created in collaboration with the CSIC, the Bank of Spain, and other entities.
+Two new activities have taken on huge importance in the last decade: the language courses (Spanish as a Foreign Language and Immersion in English) and an expanding catalogues of UIMP-specific and official postgraduate qualifications, established in collaboration with the CSIC national research council, the Bank of Spain and other institutions.